wikimedia/abstract-wikipedia-data-science/README.md

 Use `crontab -e` and add to the end something like
 `0 0 * * * jsub abstract-wikipedia-data-science/shell_scripts/fetch_content.sh 0 10`.
 This example will run every day at the midnight - more detailed explanation is available after running `crontab -e`.

+A list of all jobs set up for cron can be found in [cronjobs.txt](cronjobs.txt).